Refrigerator and Freezer RecyclingNo-cost removal plus limited-time $100 rebate

 Refrigerators and freezers must be working, plugged in, clean, and empty at the time of pickup.

 Refrigerators and freezers must have an inside measurement between 10 and 30 cubic feet, which is the standard size for most units.

 You must call to sign up between May 14, 2018 and July 31, 2018, and the unit must be picked up by August 31, 2018 to be eligible for the $100 rebate.
 (This special offer, which was originally scheduled to end on June 15, 2018, was recently extended due to high demand.)
 If you place an order after this period but before January 1, 2019, you will still be eligible for the standard $50 rebate.

 A maximum of two units per household per calendar year will be accepted.

 Ready to recycle?
 Schedule your NO-COST pickup online or by phone.
 Have your electric account number handy to avoid scheduling delays.

 Or call 1-877-889-4761

-Additionally, older refrigerators and freezers use less efficient technology, which can increase energy costs by up to $100 a year compared to newer models.
+Older refrigerators and freezers use less efficient technology, which can increase energy costs by up to $100 a year compared to newer models.
 That means you will save by upgrading or getting rid of an old, un-needed unit.
-The following infographic shows how all the components of your refrigerator can be recycled:
+Plus, participating in the Mass Save appliance recycling program ensures your unit is responsibly recycled.
+The following infographic shows how various components of your refrigerator can be reused: